West Side Tennis Club: Forest Hills Stadium

-From 2013 to 2017, an extensive four-year renovation to revitalize the historic venue included several significant upgrades.
+From 2013 to 2017, an extensive renovation to revitalize the venue included several significant upgrades.
 Starting with patching up concrete exterior walls, old seats were removed and replaced by initially 1,200 new seats in 2014.
-A permanent stage was installed, designed by Mark Fisher, renowned for his sets for Pink Floyd, U2 and the Rolling Stones.
-A new concourse redesign expanded it to twice its original size for attendees to relax on a grassy court as well as easier access to food and beverages concessions.
+A permanent stage was installed, designed by Mark Fisher, renowned for his sets for Pink Floyd, U2, and the Rolling Stones.
+A new concourse redesign expanded it to twice its original size for attendees to relax on a grassy court as well as easier access to food and beverage concessions.
 In addition to reserved seating in the club and bowl were improved seating options for people with disabilities.
 And after 70 years the central tennis courts were replaced with a standing room general admission floor to accommodate many thousands more people.
-And unique VIP party lounges were created from unused spaces discovered beneath the stadium after removal of decades-worth of rubble and debris.
+Unique VIP party lounges were created from unused spaces discovered beneath the stadium after removal of decades-worth of rubble and debris.
 Plans announced in 2018 to turn the stadium into a year-round venue as a winter village with an ice skating rink have yet to be realized as of 2022.

+On October 17, 2025, the mayoral campaign of Zohran Mamdani hosted a rally with 13,000 people at the stadium.
+Speakers included Bernie Sanders, Alexandria Ocasio-Cortez and Governor Kathy Hochul.

 The stadium also has a history of use as a filming location.
 The Alfred Hitchcock film Strangers on a Train (1951) was filmed in part during the 1950 Davis Cup finals at the West Side Tennis Club on August 25–27, 1950.
-Several scenes in Wes Anderson's The Royal Tenenbaums were filmed in and around the stadium, including the "Windswept Fields" meltdown of Richie Tenenbaum.
+Several scenes in Wes Anderson's The Royal Tenenbaums were filmed in and around the stadium, including the "Windswept Fields" meltdown of Richie Tenenbaum which is commemorated by a plaque.